ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   The increment value for every UUID generation is a random integer of any desired length larger than zero.
 It ensures the UUIDs retain the required level of unguessability provided by the underlying entropy.
-  The increment value MAY be one when the number of UUIDs generated in a particular period of time is important and guessability is not an issue.
-However, it SHOULD NOT be used by implementations that favor unguessability, as the resulting values are easily guessable.
+  The increment value MAY be 1 when the number of UUIDs generated in a particular period of time is important and guessability is not an issue.
+However, incrementing the counter by 1 SHOULD NOT be used by implementations that favor unguessability, as the resulting values are easily guessable.